 Customer agrees to inform all users of RiverStreet’ calling services of the potential complications arising from the delivery of emergency services when dialing 911.
 Specifically, Customer acknowledges and agrees to inform all employees, guests and other third persons who may use RiverStreet’ VoIP calling services of the limitations detailed below associated with all of RiverStreet’ emergency calling capabilities.

-· RiverStreet’ VoIP Calling Services Have 911 Capabilities that are Different Than Those Offered by Traditional Providers of Local Telephone Services:
+· RiverStreet’ VoIP Calling Services Have 911 Capabilities that are Different From Those Offered by Traditional Providers of Local Telephone Services:

 Customer acknowledges and agrees that VoIP calling services are Internet based and that the 911 calling capabilities associated with VoIP calling services are different from those offered by traditional local telephone services.
 RiverStreet’ VoIP calling services are not meant to be relied upon in the case of an emergency.
 While RiverStreet attempts to provide access to emergency service, these VoIP services are not intended to be used to support or to carry emergency calls to any type of hospitals, law enforcement agencies, medical care units or any other kind of emergency services.
 YOU SHOULD MAINTAIN AN ALTERNATIVE MEANS OF CALLING EMERGENCY SERVICES.